mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 But, according to [the] Diamond Sutra, Subhuti, one of Buddha's ten major disciplines, asks him, "How do we teach the Buddha's teaching, which seems to be complicated – particularly in the confused world?"
 Buddha says, "There must be even one person who tries to teach Buddha's teaching under all circumstances."

 That is Buddha's answer.
 So, you shouldn't be disappointed with this world, even though there seems to be nothing to help your life.
-Still, there is a person who helps you, teaching Buddha's teaching.
+Still there is a person who helps you, teaching Buddha's teaching.
 So Buddha says, "Don't think that; don't be disappointed."
 There is always some person who teaches Buddha's teaching.

 According to Buddha's explanation, this person really practiced, in his past life, a certain particular Buddhist teaching based on no-self and also no perception of dharma: no perception of subject, no perception of object.
 For century after century – for many, many years – he saw many Buddhas and practiced under them.
 What did he practice?
 He practiced the particular aspect of Buddhist teaching that is no perception of subject, no perception of object.